saturnines/nexus-core/README.md

-personal take on a generalised ELT, hahah api go in database out
+A configurable API data extractor I'm building for a future project, handles auth/pagination/field mapping and spits out structured data.
 This is just a fun learning exercise. :)